Facioscapulohumeral Muscular Dystrophy (FSH, FSHD)

 No genes were found in the region of chromosome 4 that's shortened in people with FSHD.
 Instead, the shortened strip of DNA is found in a part of the chromosome where there are no genes.
 The function of this type of DNA is the subject of scrutiny by research teams around the world.

-In 2002, MDA-funded scientists found that the shortened DNA segment on chromosome 4 may eliminate a site where a molecular braking system normally “lands” and keeps certain genes from being inappropriately turned on.
+In 2002, MDA-supported scientists found that the shortened DNA segment on chromosome 4 may eliminate a site where a molecular braking system normally “lands” and keeps certain genes from being inappropriately turned on.

 In 2009, MDA-supported researchers found that pieces of a gene called DUX4 are abnormally activated in FSHD-affected cells, leading to production of potentially toxic proteins.
 Reinstating the normal braking system or using some other method to block the erroneously activated genes or the proteins made from them seems a likely pathway for the eventual treatment of FSHD.